openstack/api-site/firstapp/source/scaling_out.rst

           the fractals app that simply returns the CPU load on the local server.
 Then add to this section a simple loop that checks to see if any servers are overloaded and adds a new one if they are.
-(Or do this via SSH and w)
+(Or do this through SSH and w)

-One of the most-often cited reasons for designing applications using cloud patterns is the ability to **scale out**.
-That is: to add additional resources as required.
-This is in contrast to the previous strategy of increasing capacity by scaling up the size of existing resources.
-In order for scale out to be feasible, you'll need to do two things:
+An often-cited reason for designing applications by using cloud patterns is the ability to **scale out**.
+That is: to add additional resources, as required.
+Contrast this strategy to the previous one of increasing capacity by scaling up the size of existing resources.
+To scale out, you must:

 * Architect your application to make use of additional resources.
 * Make it possible to add new resources to your application.

 .. todo:: nickchase needs to restate the second point

-In section :doc:`/introduction`, we talked about various aspects of the application architecture, such as building in a modular fashion, creating an API, and so on.
-Now you'll see why those are so important.
-By creating a modular application with decoupled services, it is possible to identify components that cause application performance bottlenecks and scale them out.
+The :doc:`/introduction` section describes how to build in a modular fashion, create an API, and other aspects of the application architecture.
+Now you will see why those strategies are so important.
+By creating a modular application with decoupled services, you can identify components that cause application performance bottlenecks and scale them out.
 Just as importantly, you can also remove resources when they are no longer necessary.
 It is very difficult to overstate the cost savings that this feature can bring, as compared to traditional infrastructure.

-Of course, just having access to additional resources is only part of the battle; while it's certainly possible to manually add or delete resources, you'll get more value -- and more responsiveness -- if the application simply requests new resources automatically when it needs them.
+Of course, having access to additional resources is only part of the game plan; while you can manually add or delete resources, you get more value and more responsiveness if the application automatically requests additional resources when it needs them.

-This section continues to illustrate the separation of services onto multiple instances and highlights some of the choices we've made that facilitate scalability in the app's architecture.
+This section continues to illustrate the separation of services onto multiple instances and highlights some of the choices that we have made that facilitate scalability in the application architecture.

-We'll progressively ramp up to use up to about six instances, so ensure that your cloud account has appropriate quota to handle that many.
+You will progressively ramp up to use up six instances, so make sure that your cloud account has the appropriate quota.

-In the previous section, we used two virtual machines - one 'control' service and one 'worker'.
-In our application, the speed at which fractals can be generated depends on the number of workers.
-With just one worker, we can only produce one fractal at a time.
-Before long, it will be clear that we need more resources.
+The previous section uses two virtual machines - one 'control' service and one 'worker'.
+The speed at which your application can generate fractals depends on the number of workers.
+With just one worker, you can produce only one fractal at a time.
+Before long, you will need more resources.

 .. note:: If you do not have a working application, follow the steps in
           :doc:`introduction` to create one.